TEarle1213/Home_Sales/README.md

   - Included timer in coding for a query.
   - Created cached table and ran timer on same query to compare run times.
   - Used partitioning and parquet formatting on data and ran timer on same query.
+  - Cached partitioned table and timed query one final time.
-  - Results of timers are: .58 seconds for the original query, .63 seconds on the cached table and .59 seconds on the partitioned data.
-This clearly shows the benefits of utilizing methods like caching, partitioning and parquet's columnar formatting to query data.
-Usage of these methods on Big Data would result in considerable business gains in the areas of time and resource utilization.
+  - Results of timers are: .58 seconds for the original query, .41 seconds on the cached table, .61 seconds on the partitioned data and .44 seconds on the partitioned & cached data.
+This clearly shows the benefits of caching to query data.
+Usage of this method on Big Data would result in considerable business gains in the areas of time and resource utilization.